dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 ---

-So now that you know what Docker is, how it works and what should you look for if you want to install it on your machine.
+So now that you guys have seen a little demonstration that should give you a better idea how Docker works and should know should you look for if you want to install it on your machine.

-You have also seen a little demonstration that should give you a better idea how Docker works.

-We will now going to talk about why we switched our development environments from standard LAMP setup to Docker for developing Drupal projects at Fenomen.
+We will now going to talk about why and how we switched our development environments from standard LAMP setup to Docker for developing Drupal projects at Fenomen.

 And maybe you are experiencing the same issues as we did and our experience